opil/documentation/docs/admin/OPIL/opil_server.md

             -dbhost mongo -corsOrigin __ALL
 ```

-This will configure the middleware of OPIL, including it's three components: MongoDB, NGSI Proxy and Orion Context Broker.
+This will configure the middleware of OPIL, including its three components: MongoDB, NGSI Proxy and Orion Context Broker.

 Please make sure that the ports **3000** and **1026** are not already in use.
 Making changes to the port configuration here will cause errors with other modules that cannot be fixed by configuration in the current version of OPIL.

 ## Prepare the layout

-In this step you will determine the configuration regarding the layout.
+In this step you will determine the configuration regarding the factory layout.
 In this guide you will be using the `demo_map.png` image as the layout.
 You should have already downloaded this file at the beginning of this guide but if you haven't done so yet you can download it [here](files/demo_map.png).

 Please note that during this guide you must use the original image file to preserve the original resolution.